 If you want to be challenged into reading something outside your comfort zone, try this.
 It will question (almost) everything you’ve believed in about life.

 As eerie as this book sounds, it was a breeze to get through and really shook me to the core.
+Just like this one, here’s a comprehensive list of other scientifically-backed books which prove that spirituality isn’t just a hypothesis.

 10. The Untethered Soul by Michael A Singer